papichoolo/cli-mon-showdown/README.md

 ## Setup Details

-- Python: this project uses only the standard library; `requirements.txt` is intentionally empty.
+- Python: this project uses the standard library plus optional AI dependencies.
+See `requirements.txt` for AI agent dependencies.
 - Node: used to run the Showdown simulator and its CLI utilities (`simulate-battle`, `pack-team`, `validate-team`, `generate-team`).
 - Showdown path: by default the code looks for `pokemon-showdown/pokemon-showdown`.
 Keep the folder at the project root or adjust the code if you move it.